-After a couple of minutes of exploring the map, you will be creating a feature for, decide on a unique place or object to visit in the world and answer the following question:
+After a couple of minutes of exploring the map, which you will be creating a feature for, decide on a unique place or object you would like to visit in the world and answer the following question:

 B-1 ("Name Your Chosen Place"): If you can visit anywhere or anything in the world, where or what would YOU visit?
 Name it in 10 words or less.
-Example: The Eiffel Tower in Paris, France.
+Example: Ellis Island in New York, the United States.

 Notice the question number above (B-1).
-You will use the answers to these questions to map your selected place based on these question numbers.
+You will use the answers to of this question to map your selected place based on this question number.